Trentham Military Camp: Chailak Dere Barracks

 Chailak Dere Barracks commemorates an action by the men of the Wellington Mounted Rifles on the night of 6/7 August 1915.

 El Arish Barracks

 Named after the town of el-ʻArīsh on the Sinai Peninsula which was occupied by the New Zealand Mounted Rifle Brigade in December 1916.

 Helles Barracks

 Named after Cape Helles on the Gallipoli Peninsula.

 Jericho Barracks

 Commemorates the town of Jericho in Palestine which the New Zealand Mounted Rifle Brigade passed through in 1918.

 Le Quesnoy Barracks

 Le Qesnoy Barracks are named after the French town of Le Quesnoy that the New Zealand Division Liberated on 5 November 1918.

 Messines Barracks

 Messines Barracks are named after the 7–14 June 1917 Battle.

 Passechendaele Barracks

 Passechendaele Barracks are Named after the 12 October - 10 November 1917 Battle which was the greatest disaster in New Zealand Military history.

-Salonica Barrracks
+Salonica Barracks

 Salonica Barracks are named after Salonica (modern Thessalonika), in North Eastern Greece which was the base of the 1st New Zealand Stationary Hospital during the Gallipoli Campaign.